boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * Fate sharing
 * Atomic configuration
-* Updatability: change the policy at any time.
+* Updatability: change the policy at any time
 * Deployability

 The solution specified in the document is designed to **ease integration with network managment tools** that are used to manage and expose policies.
 It does so by leveraging the policy structure defined in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.